siggy/bbox/docs/README.md

 ---
 layout: default
-title: "Beatboxer: Raspberry Pi, LEDs, and Go"
+title: "Beatboxer: A human-sized beat machine built with a Raspberry Pi, LEDs, and Go"
 permalink: /
 ---

 **DRAFT**

-# Beatboxer: Raspberry Pi, LEDs, and Go
+# Beatboxer: A human-sized beat machine built with a Raspberry Pi, LEDs, and Go

-This is the story of building Beatboxer, a human-sized beat machine:
+This is the story of building Beatboxer:

 (youtube)